gmmorris/meze-docs/componentization.md

 const h = (...args) => g(f(...args))
 ```

-But the second kind of composition is **object composition**, and this is where I got stuck.
+The second kind of composition is **object composition**, and this is where I got stuck.

 I just couldn't figure out how to take Object Composition in theory and apply it in practice.
 How to structure my pieces of code and make them work together, without relegating back to old and smelly practices.